minjiyoon/CGT/README.md

 Place the dataset in `data/` directory.

 ## Usage
-Execute `run_aggregation.sh` to run 4 different GCN models with variable noisy edge numbers on the given graph.
+Execute `sh run_aggregation.sh` to run 4 different GCN models with variable noisy edge numbers on the given graph.
 The details of other optional hyperparameters can be found in args.py.

 ### Citation